 - Keep all medical records.
 You must keep all documentation of medical care and continue treatment with a physician until they say you have reached maximum medical improvement.

-Things You Should Look for When Hiring a Truck Accident Lawyer
+What You Should Look for When Hiring a Chicago Truck Accident Lawyer

 Securing an attorney soon after a truck crash occurs is important, as your attorney will have the legal experience and resources necessary to conduct a complete investigation into the accident.
 When you are looking for a truck accident attorney, keep the following in mind:

-- Use an attorney with extensive truck accident litigation experience.
+- Use a lawyer with extensive truck accident litigation experience.
 There may be many personal injury attorneys in the Chicago area, but you need to find one who has handled these cases on a regular basis and had success.

 - Find an attorney with a successful case history.
 No attorney wins every single case, but a good success rate is generally going to be important to helping you get the compensation you need.

-- Look to see if the attorney you want to choose has won any awards or honors.
+- Look to see if the lawyer you want to choose has won any awards or honors.
 Many attorneys have been awarded various achievements from their peers and other legal groups throughout Illinois and the United States.
-If a prospective attorney has many awards to their name, this is usually a good sign that they are respected and will properly handle your case.

 How Long do I Have to File a Truck Accident Lawsuit in Chicago?

 It is crucial for any truck accident injury victim to know that they have a limited amount of time to file a lawsuit against the truck driver or trucking company in their case.
 In Illinois, the personal injury statute of limitations is two years from the date the injury occurred.
-This gives a truck crash victim a two-year window with which to file a lawsuit against the alleged negligent party.
 If a victim fails to file a lawsuit within this time frame, they will likely lose the ability to recover any compensation at all, regardless of how severe their injuries or regardless of how clear the fault of the other party was.

 If you are a truck driver involved in a crash on the job, then you need to speak to an attorney as soon as possible.
-We want to point out that you have the same rights as any other party involved in the crash.
 You have the right to be treated fairly, and a complete investigation must be completed in order to determine liability.
 Contrary to popular belief, truck drivers are not always the ones at fault in these collisions.
 An investigation will be conducted to properly determine who caused the crash.
-It could be the case that another driver caused the crash.
-It could also be the case that the trucking company was primarily responsible for the crash.
+It could be the case that another driver caused the crash or that the trucking company was primarily responsible for the crash.

 We do want to say this – if you are a truck driver working for a company, and if you are injured on the job, you will almost certainly be entitled to workers’ compensation benefits.
 These benefits are in place in the state of Illinois (or any other state you are employed in) to help cover your medical expenses, lost wages, and temporary or permanent disability benefits if they are necessary.
-Regardless of whether or not you are found to be at fault for the accident, you will still be entitled to workers’ compensation benefits.
 The workers’ comp system is designed to be no-fault, meaning the injured worker will usually receive compensation regardless of who caused the incident so long as they were injured during the course of their work duties.

 If you are a truck driver who was involved in a crash, please consider speaking to a skilled truck accident lawyer as soon as possible.
-You have rights in these situations, and you should not go unrepresented.
 We recommend that you refrain from admitting fault to any party at the scene of the crash or in the days and weeks that follow.
 Let the insurance carriers, police officers, and attorneys involved conduct their investigation and determine fault.

 Truck Accident Statistics